AdamSimpson/SPH/README.md

 * A,B,X,Y are fluid parameter presets

 * on Mac [ ] control the number of processes while on the Pi it is page up and page down.

+## Code
+If you wish the modify the code here are a few things to keep in mind

+* main() lives in fluid.c ~line 37
+* The main computation look lives in fluid.c ~lines 236
+* Initial parameters are largely set in fluid.c starting ~line 78
+* The shaders directory contains OpenGL and OpenGL ES 2.0 shaders
+* files with suffix _gl control OpenGL rendering